phptek/silverstripe-jsontext/docs/en/usage.md

     $field->setValue('{"a": {"b":{"c": "foo"}}}');
     $field->setReturnType('array');

-## Examples

-In the examples below, if you pass invalid queries or malformed JSON (where applicable) an exception is thrown.
+In the examples below, if you pass invalid queries or malformed JSON (where applicable) an instnce of `JSONTextException` is thrown.

     class MyDataObject extends DataObject
     {